chrisfroeschl/.dotfiles/README.md

 it requires some dependencies and could be cumbersome otherwise.

-Make sure to use the master build from [Neovim](https://github.com/neovim/neovim/releases), since some of my plugins won't work otherwise.
+Make sure to use the master build from [Neovim](https://github.com/neovim/neovim/releases), since some of my plugins may not work otherwise.

 ### Theme